jethrojones/website/_posts/2020-06-24-where-to-startand-an-action-item.md

 - reopening schools
 status: publish
 type: post
-published: true
-meta:
-  _thumbnail_id: '35'
+date: 2020-06-24
 last_modified_at: 2024-11-01 19:03:55
+---

----[Last post](https://www.jethrojones.com/blog/how-many-teachers-do-i-need-to-hire-for-social-distancing) we talked about all the things you’ve got to think about as you plan for reopening.
+[Last post](https://www.jethrojones.com/blog/how-many-teachers-do-i-need-to-hire-for-social-distancing) we talked about all the things you’ve got to think about as you plan for reopening.
 I totally get it!

 I heard some interesting concerns.
 Here's a couple: